 Nearly all TVs on the market are smart TVs.
 But some TVs have far better smart features than others, integrating motion and voice control with dozens of apps to make your TV a nice little entertainment hub.
 Others are limited to arrow keys and a handful of apps.
-That’s why, to help those interested in getting the best smart experience possible, we’ve reviewed and compared the best smart TVs on offer by major manufacturers.
+That’s why, to help those interested in getting the best smart experience possible, we’ve reviewed and compared the best smart TV platforms on offer by major manufacturers.
+For recommendations for TVs themselves, take a look at our list of the best TVs for overall picture quality.

 What is a smart TV?